 The NRCS website also has several federal grant programs available through the Farm Bill.

-Check out the Natural Resources Conservation Service (NRCS website) for more information on available grants.
+The Environmental Quality Incentives Program (EQIP) is available to landowners.
+See Flyer for more information.
+Check out the Natural Resources Conservation Service (NRCS website) for more information on other available federal programs.

-Contact USDA - NRCS District Conservationist Deric Clemons by e-mail or by phone 303 218-2634 for more information regarding their programs.
+Contact USDA - NRCS Franktown Service Center District Conservationist Deric Clemons by e-mail or by phone 303 218-2634 for more information regarding their programs.